dsplay/dsplay.github.io/docs/html-templates/index.md

 1. TOC
 {:toc}

+## What is a HTML Template?

+A **HTML template** is the piece of software responsible for rendering the content of your media in your screen.

+In DSPLAY, most of media types can have its layout and presentation customized.
+You can change colors, fonts, images, add your brand, and totally redefine the way a media will be displayed.

+The following media types allow customization through custom HTML templates:
+- [ ] Video
+- [ ] Audio
+- [ ] YouTube
+- [x] Image
+- [ ] Web Site
+- [x] Message
+- [x] JSON Service
+- [x] RSS
+- [x] Instagram
+- [x] Twitter
+- [x] World Weather Forecast
+- [x] Brazilian Lottery
+- [x] Weather Forecast
+- [x] Daily Horoscope

+> **Message** and **JSON Service** media types are too generic and because of that they don't have a default template.
+So these kind of media can only be created by using a custom template.

 ## Basics

-All DSPLAY templates are just simple HTML apps.
+All templates in DSPLAY are just simple HTML apps.
 They can be built using any tool that outputs a static HTML5 application.

 Your Template can include:
 - [x] HTML 5